sea-bass/turtlebot3_behavior_demos/README.md

 # TurtleBot3 Behavior Demos
-In this repository, we demonstrate autonomous behavior with a simulated [ROBOTIS TurtleBot3](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/#overview) using Ubuntu 20.04 and ROS2 Galactic.
+In this repository, we demonstrate autonomous behavior with a simulated [ROBOTIS TurtleBot3](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/#overview) using Ubuntu 22.04 and ROS 2 Humble.

 The autonomy in these examples are designed using **behavior trees**.
 For more information, refer to [this blog post](https://roboticseabass.com/2021/05/08/introduction-to-behavior-trees/) or the [Behavior Trees in Robotics and AI textbook](https://arxiv.org/abs/1709.00084).